Recipe: Roasted Butternut Squash with Maple Toasted Pepitas

 Directions:

-- Adjust oven rack to lowest position.
-Preheat oven to 450°F. Place one medium, rimmed baking sheet into oven while preheating.
+- Adjust oven rack to the lowest position.
+Preheat oven to 450°F. Place one medium, rimmed baking sheet into the oven while preheating.

-- Pour frozen, cut butternut squash into medium sized bowl.
+- Pour frozen, cut butternut squash into a medium-sized bowl.
 With clean hands, break apart any pieces that are stuck together.

-- Add avocado oil, salt, rosemary, and black pepper to squash.
+- Add avocado oil, salt, rosemary, and black pepper to the squash.
 Stir to coat.

-- Remove baking sheet from oven once preheated.
-Add squash to baking sheet.
+- Remove the baking sheet from the oven once preheated.
+Add squash to the baking sheet.
 Carefully spread evenly in one layer.
-Place baking sheet back into oven.
+Place the baking sheet back into the oven.
 Roast 15 minutes.

-- Meanwhile, add pepitas, ground cinnamon, maple syrup, pinch of salt, and black pepper to a bowl.
+- Meanwhile, add pepitas, ground cinnamon, maple syrup, a pinch of salt, and black pepper to a bowl.
 Mix to coat.
-Spread coated pepitas onto small baking sheet.
+Spread coated pepitas onto a small baking sheet.

 - Remove squash from oven.
-Gently flip squash with spatula.
+Gently flip the squash with a spatula.
 Return to oven.
 Bake 5-10 minutes or until tender.

-- Add pepitas to oven.
-Cook 5 minutes, tossing half way through.
+- Add pepitas to the oven.
+Cook 5 minutes, tossing halfway through.

-- Remove both pans from oven to cool.
-Add squash and pepitas to serving dish.
+- Remove both pans from the oven to cool.
+Add squash and pepitas to the serving dish.
 Stir to combine.

-- Serve immediately or store in airtight container up to 5 days.
+- Serve immediately or store in an airtight container up to 5 days.

 Swaps: